srinivasadeepashree/Handson-L10-Spark-Streaming-MachineLearning-MLlib/README.md

 # Handson-L10-Spark-Streaming-MachineLearning-MLlib

-In this handson, you will implement a real-time analytics pipeline for ride-sharing data.
+In this hands-on, you will implement a real-time analytics pipeline for ride-sharing data.
 The pipeline involves ingesting simulated streaming data, training and using regression models with Spark MLlib, and performing both per-ride and time-windowed predictive analytics.

 - `task4.py`: Real-Time Fare Prediction Using MLlib Regression
 - `task5.py`: Time-Based Fare Trend Prediction